What we provide

 - Tack.
 Saddle, bridle etc, are all included.

-- WE DO NOT SUPPLY HARD HATS, however if you wish to bring one please do.
+- WE DO NOT SUPPLY HARD HATS, however we strongly recommend you bring one.

 Personal Camping Equipment